Sylvester-Preconditioned Adaptive-Rank Implicit Time Integrators for Advection-Diffusion Equations with Variable Coefficients: Krylov-Based Adaptive-Rank Solver for Generalized Sylvester Equation

-\subsection{{Averaged-coefficient} Approximate operator $\tilde{\mathscr{L}}$}
+\subsection{{Averaged-Coefficient} Approximate Operator $\tilde{\mathscr{L}}$}

-Our approach incorporates ideas from \cite{palitta2016matrix} and \cite{el2024krylov} to construct an approximate operator $\Tilde{\mathscr{L}}$ and efficiently solve the time-dependent inhomogeneous advection-diffusion equation using a projection-based adaptive-rank integration framework. {The approximated operator $\tilde{\mathscr{L}}$ serves two purposes: (i) constructing the solution bases $U_1$ and $V_1$ as extended Krylov subspaces, and (ii) preconditioning the solution of the coefficient matrix $S_1$.} We first construct a basis informed by both the original operator $\mathscr{L}$ and the approximate operator $\Tilde{\mathscr{L}}$ (defined below).
-Secondly, we derive a corresponding projected (reduced) system that we solve iteratively using GMRES with a preconditioner derived from $\Tilde{\mathscr{L}}$.
+We incorporate ideas from \cite{palitta2016matrix} and \cite{el2024krylov} to construct an approximate operator $\Tilde{\mathscr{L}}$ and efficiently solve the time-dependent inhomogeneous advection-diffusion equation using a projection-based adaptive-rank integration framework. {The approximated operator $\tilde{\mathscr{L}}$ serves two purposes: (i) contribute to constructing the solution bases $U_1$ and $V_1$ from xKrylov subspaces, and (ii) preconditioning the solution of the coefficient matrix $S_1$.}

-We seek an approximation to operator \eqref{operator_L} that retains its spectral content and is easier to invert.
-As proposed in \cite{palitta2016matrix}, the diagonal operators can be approximated by scaling with an identity matrix, where the scaling factor is the average of the diagonal entries.
-For instance, let \(\Phi_i \approx {\alpha}_i I\) and \(\Sigma_i \approx \gamma_i I\), where \(\alpha_i\) and \(\gamma_i\) are the average of the diagonal entries of \(\Phi_i\) and \(\Sigma_i\), respectively.
+We seek an approximation to ${\mathscr{L}}$ that captures its spectral content and is easier to invert.
+As proposed in \cite{palitta2016matrix}, the {advection} diagonal operators can be approximated by scaling an identity matrix, where the scaling factor is the average of the diagonal entries. \HHTWO{In this work, we approximate not only the advection coefficients by a suitable constant multiple of the identity, but extend this strategy to the scalar diffusion coefficients by averaging them across the computational domain.} Let \(\Phi_i \approx {\alpha}_i I\) and \(\Sigma_i \approx \gamma_i I\), where \(\alpha_i\) and \(\gamma_i\) are the averages of the diagonal entries of \(\Phi_i\) and \(\Sigma_i\), respectively.
 This approximation yields the following mapping:

-A backward Euler temporal discretization using \eqref{approx_operator_L} yields the residual equation:
+A backward Euler temporal discretization using \eqref{approx_operator_L} leads to the SE: